ahmetmithat/buggyamb/Docs/windows_installation_instructions.md

 You will need to find the PID on your environment like above to investigate the correct process.

 As an alternative, you can run as a standalone by just running <code>BuggyAmb.exe</code> on command prompt.
-If you run that way then the BuggyAmb will run in (surprise surprise) BuggyAmb.exe process.
+If you run that way then the BuggyAmb will run in (surprise surprise) BuggyAmb.exe process and you would need to investigate that process.

+If you need to configure HTTPS or run on another port then you can download the source code and  make the necessary changes based on your needs easily.